A Tradition of Excellence

 In 1942 an elderly congregant Anna Corrine Hubert asked her pastor, Rev. Dr. Frank McElroy, Sr., if the church had a place to care for older members.
 As pastor of First Presbyterian Church in Quitman, Dr. McElroy understood the importance of family.
 He and his wife Ina Mae Carpenter McElroy had nine children of their own.
 Developing a Christian ministry to serve God's most senior children became his purpose and his passion.
 With the first donation of 50 dollars from widow Mrs. J.W.
 "Mother" Allen, a ministry began.
 On September 1, 1949, the Presbyterian Home opened in Quitman with three elderly residents and Dr. McElroy as the director.

-Today, Presbyterian Homes of Georgia is a statewide ministry, serving more than 1,000 residents on four campuses with a fifth campus in development.
+Today, Presbyterian Homes of Georgia is a statewide ministry, serving more than 1,000 residents on five campuses with a sixth campus in development.
 Even as the ministry grows, our mission to enhance the quality of life for senior adults remains constant.
 Our tradition of excellence is unchanged, and thanks to the covenant giving of our supporters, our promise to frail and elderly residents endures.

 Presbyterian Homes of Georgia believes in: